Players (Yoasobi song): Music video

 An accompanying music video for "Players", directed by Suzkikenta and Tsuribu Tokyo, and produced by Takemi Inagaki and Upcoming Imoto, premiered on April 17, 2025, at 20:00 JST.
 The story begins with a man finding a memory card and use it to play on PlayStation, which he reminisces his childhood when he played the game console.
 The video features 30 video games created by 30 creators, paying homage to various old and new console games running on PlayStation.

 Live performances

-Yoasobi gave the debut performance of "Players" on April 5 and 6, 2025, at Echoes Baa, a part of Central Music & Entertainment Festival 2025, at Yokohama Red Brick Warehouse, Yokohama.
+Yoasobi gave the debut performance of "Players" on April 5 and 6, 2025, at Echoes Baa, a part of the Central Music & Entertainment Festival 2025, at Yokohama Red Brick Warehouse, Yokohama.
 On May 10, the performance of the first day was uploaded via the festival's YouTube channel, while the second day via the duo's channel.
 The duo performed the song on the 2025 Music Awards Japan, held at Rohm Theatre Kyoto, where was staged as a "PlayStation-meets-sci-fi" and futuristic set, and included it on the setlist for the one-off concert at Wembley Arena, London, England, and the Wandara Hall Tour, etc.